chengl11/Twitter-Analyzer/README.md

 ### Product Instruction
 There are three inputs of this analyzer:
 1. search_words: The keyword that you want to search.
 It will appear in each tweet's content.
 2. date_since: What date do you want to start searching?
-    3. The maximum number of tweets you want to search.
+3. The maximum number: The maximum number of tweets you want to search.

 ### Target User